knative/serving/docs/client-conventions.md

     `client.knative.dev/nonce` label listed in the
     `revisionTemplate.metadata`.
 If this yields exactly one Revision (after waiting a sensible timeout for a revision to appear with that nonce), that is the base revision.
-If not, fetch the `latestCreatedRevision` from the status, and uses that as the base revision.
+If not, fetch the `latestCreatedRevisionName` from the status, and uses that as the base revision.
- 3. Copy the `status.imageDigest` field from the base revison into the `image` field of the Service.
+ 3. Copy the `status.imageDigest` field from the base revision into the `image` field of the Service.
 This ensures the running code stays the same.
  4. Make whatever other modifications to the Service.
  5. Add the `client.knative.dev/user-image` annotation to the Service,